 James J. Ruscella

-Prior to Shenandoah, he served for twelve years as a Professor of Theatre at the University of Central Florida, where he held joint appointments in the UCF School of Film and Digital Media.
-He also co-founded the Interactive Performance Lab, where he was a pioneer in the emerging field of live simulation.
-During that time, he also served as Director of the New York Film Academy’s summer acting program at Disney/MGM Studios for six years.
+Prior to Shenandoah, he served for twelve years as a Professor of Theatre at the University of Central Florida, where he held a joint appointments with the UCF School of Film and Digital Media.
+While there, he co-founded the Interactive Performance Lab, designing one of the first live simulation stages, StoryBox, which was housed at Lincoln Center in 2016-2017.

 An award-winning director and writer, at 21 years old Ruscella directed the international theatrical premiere of Clive Barker’s The Hellbound Heart, adapted from the novella that spawned the cult film Hellraiser.
 His first film, the critically acclaimed Civil War piece Miss Julianne participated at the Short Film Corner Festival de Cannes in 2008.
 In 2010 and 2011, Ruscella won two Bronze Telly Awards and a Gold and Silver Communicator Award for acting/directing/writing the Santa is Real web series, which has been seen globally throughout North America, Russia, China, and Africa.
 Ruscella’s novel, Kris: The Legend Begins, hit bookshelves across America in 2012, and his feature film The Karaoke King won the Skyline Film Festival award for best picture in September 2013.
 Additionally, he has directed numerous live and illustrated commercials.